camdram/camdram/README.md

 Run the command below to generate a SQLite datastore which contains randomly-generated sample data

     php app/console camdram:database:update

+Should this (or any other php commands) produce 'out of memory' errors ("allowed memory size exhausted" or similar), you can allow more memory for this command only like this:

+    php -d memory_limit=512M app/console camdram:database:update

+This is most likely to happen with database updates and calls to `composer.phar`.
+Naturally you need to consider how much memory (RAM) your system has available.

 5) Run the web server
 ---------------------------